 Like any sound investment, a graduate degree will yield positive outcomes for years to come.
 That’s why the Daniels College of Business is committed to help you invest in your future and finance your degree.
-We recently sat down with Brad Rosenwinkel, Executive Director of Graduate Admissions, to learn more about the various financial aid options and resources available to students.
+We recently sat down with our Graduate Admissions Team to learn more about the various financial aid options and resources available to students.

 Q: What financial aid options are available for domestic and international students?